colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 2. Game Board
 3. Play Again Button

-All of these components have share things in common with each other:
+All of these components share the following things in common with each other:
-- Position
+- They have position
-- Dimensions
+- They have dimensions
 - All drawn on the canvas

 When referring to these components in a generalised way, we'll be considering these common traits and properties only.
 In the context of this game, the general name for these components will be "Game Object".
 The components listed above are all **game objects**.